 The quadrotor maintains a stable hover position by altering the power to each motor using a nonlinear controller for roll, pitch, yaw, height, x, and y.
 This controller was derived from the vehicle's system dynamics, functioning similarly to a PID controller with additional nonlinear terms.
 The roll, pitch, and yaw are monitored through a Microstrain inertial measurement unit.
-Two Hokuyo laser rangefinders allow the vehicle to build a three dimensional map of the surrounding environment.
+Velocity is measured using optical flow, and height is tracked by using a depth camera.
+Four cameras allow the vehicle to build a map of the surrounding environment.
 Once the vehicle is stable, it is able to traverse waypoints by altering the roll, pitch, and yaw setpoints, as well as the net force applied by the motors.